10 Facts About Stalking

 Fact number 4

-Stalking, and especially its extreme version, gang-stalking, is, in essence, ostracism in that it isolates the victim; that is, it controls the victim’s social relations.
-You will feel that even your sanctuary, e.g., your home, becomes a place you want to escape from.
-Realize this, accept what it is, and then you can emotionally work against it and focus on your life.
+Stalking, and especially its extreme version, gang-stalking, is, in essence, ostracism in that it isolates the victim; that is, it socially controls the victim’s social relations.
+You will feel that what should be your sanctuary, e.g., your home, becomes a place you want to escape from.
+Accept this to combat these emotions and focus on your life.

 Fact number 5

-Stalking and its extreme version, gang-stalking, is an action-reaction situation.
-The stalkers rely on you to react to the stalkers’ actions.
-Ignore the stalker and their actions as much as possible.
-Every time you respond, the stalkers win a point.
+Stalking and its extreme version, gang-stalking, are action-reaction situations.
+The stalkers rely on you to react to their actions.

 Fact number 6